 - A. This statement is approved by the Board of Trustees (the "Board") of Lewis & Clark College (the "College"), which, along with the Investment Committee (the "Committee"), has a fiduciary responsibility for the management of the College's Endowment Fund (the "Endowment Fund" or the "Fund").
 This statement supersedes all previous versions. - B. The purpose of this statement is to foster a clear understanding of the Endowment Fund's investment objectives, policies and guidelines among the Board of Trustees, the Committee, the investment consultant and the College's investment managers.
-The College bylaws state that the Chief Investment Officer has responsibility for the management of College investments in accordance with policies established by the Board and the Committee on Investments.
+The College bylaws state that the Vice President for Business & Finance/Treasurer has responsibility for the management of College investments in accordance with policies established by the Board and the Committee on Investments, and the Board has delegated that authority to the Chief Investment Officer.
 The Committee may recommend changes in this investment policy statement to the Board at any time.